ickgamborgi/Menezes_Henrique_HW1/readme.txt

-# Homework 1 - Ajax Redux
+# Star Wars Movie Guide API

-This project was developed as an assignment for Multimedia Authoring 4, IDP3 program, Winter 2025, on Fanshawe College.
+This project was developed as the AJAX Redux assignment for Multimedia Authoring 4, IDP3 program, Winter 2025, on Fanshawe College.
 All credits belong to student Henrique Gamborgi Menezes.

 ## Installation
 1. Click on the link to the sample repository provided;